What language did the Indus Valley Civilization speak?

 A relationship with the Dravidian or Elamo-Dravidian language family is favoured by a section of scholars.
 The Indus Valley Civilisation is named after the Indus river system in whose alluvial plains the early sites of the civilisation were identified and excavated.

-READ ALSO: What is the main Hindu holy book?
+READ ALSO: What is the difference between reading on a screen and reading a book?

 How did the Indus Valley Civilization get its name?